-The analysis here is also one that could plausibly garner a majority of the Supreme Court.
-Just last year, the Supreme Court split on stream-ofcommerce jurisdiction in McIntyre.81 Only four Justices-Kennedy, Roberts, Scalia, and Thomas-took a position that is flatly inconsistent with the analysis here because they would bar suit where the plaintiff (or plaintiff's employer) purchased the product, unless the manufacturer "targeted" the forum.
-Three Justices-Ginsburg, Sotomayor and Kagan dissented, arguing that plaintiffs should almost always be able to sue where the product was purchased.
-Justices Breyer and Alito refused to take a definitive position because they thought the case too atypical and thus not appropriate for final resolution of the constitutionality of stream of commerce jurisdiction.
-Given Justice Breyer's pragmatic bent, the ex ante approach advanced by this Article might appeal to him.
+The analysis here is also one which could plausibly garner a majority of the Supreme Court.
+Just last year, the Supreme Court split on stream-of-commerce jurisdiction in McIntyre.
+Only four justices - Kennedy, Roberts, Scalia, and Thomas - took a position which is flatly inconsistent with the analysis here, because they would bar suit where the plaintiff (or plaintiff's employer) purchased the product, unless the manufacturer "targeted" the forum.
+Three justices - Ginsburg, Sotomayor and Kagan-dissented, arguing that plaintiffs should almost always be able to sue where the product was purchased.
+Breyer and Alito refused to take a definitive position, because they thought the case too atypical and thus not appropriate for final resolution of the constitutionality of stream of commerce jurisdiction.
+Given Breyer's pragmatic bent, the ex ante approach advanced by this article might be appealing to him.